kirillyakubov101/CodeEcho/README.md

 o
 string
 •
-Methods with unsupported parameter types will not be recognized by the console and throw an error.
+Methods with unsupported parameter types will not be recognized by the console and will throw an error.
 Important Notes
 1.
 Testing Only: